-6.4 Measuring Preload
+Measuring Preload for Manifolds 6.4

 Preload measurements from various sections of the hot runner must be taken and verified before the plates are assembled and when the hot runner is at room temperature (< 25 °C or < 77 °F).
-Damage to the plates and nozzle stacks could occur if the preload measurements are not within the allowed tolerances.
+Damage to the plates, backup insulators and nozzle stacks could occur if the preload measurements are not within the allowed tolerance.